 Fort Bala Hisar

-Fort Bala Hisar which is located in G.T Road, Peshawar, Khyber Pakhtunkhwa, Pakistan is one of the oldest historical landmarks of this city.
+Fort Bala Hisar which is located on G.T Road, Peshawar, Khyber Pakhtunkhwa, Pakistan is one of the oldest historical landmarks of this city.
 The fort is positioned on a tall mount which gives a strong and panoramic view of the complete Peshawar valley.
 The inner wall of the fort covers 10 acres area while the outer wall covers 15 acres area with a height of 90 feet above the earth.
 This fort is the heart of magnetism of the Peshawar city that was built by Babur when he captures Peshawar in 1526.
 The fort creates an appealing view at night when the lights are spread all over this fort.
 The fort is positioned on a tall mount which gives a strong and panoramic view of the complete Peshawar valley.

 Khyber Pass is a mountain pass that connects Peshawar (Pakistan) with Kabul (Afghanistan).
 On the map, it can be seen as a border area of the British Raj but now it is a part of Pakistan.
 The border was stretched by the Pathan territory between Afghanistan and Pakistan but the majority of them live in Pakistan.
 It is not less than an adventure to cross this pass.
 A well-known town called Landi Kotal where you can see each and everything related to the consumer electronics is at the top of the Khyber Pass.
-The weapons factories and hashish warehouses is also an attraction of this area.
+The weapons factories and hashish warehouses are also an attraction to this area.